 So keeping with the theme, I borrowed Meg’s phone and played Meg’s music to wake everyone up – we went with a nice “Funkin’ For Jamaica,” which naturally then seaweed into the Ultimate Pitch Perfect Soundtrack.
 I’d say the morning was off to a perfect start.

 Next, we watched more beloved Rescue Videos (well, they watched, I read my book, as I’ve already taken the Rescue Diver Course).
-If you’ve never watched a movie by PADI – I would highly suggest.
+If you’ve never watched a movie by PADI – I would highly suggest it.
 The artistry and acting skills are truly unmatched.

 The rest of the day was basically spent relaxing.
-Reading and hanging out on deck, jump in showers, napping, etc. Though the morning started very rainy and cloudy, by the evening we had a lovely rainbow (however small it may be).
+Reading and hanging out on the deck, jump in showers, napping, etc. Though the morning started very rainy and cloudy, by the evening, we had a lovely rainbow (however small it may be).
 We finished the day with a delicious veggie bake and chicken – we are LOVING the veggies, so much so that the fridge is overflowing with them.
-Literally.
-I had to store the bread under the companionway because it didn’t fit in the fridge.
-And yes, we do refrigerate our bread, because it’s usually 1,000 degrees and all food goes off instantly if left to it’s own devices (i.e., not refrigerated).
+Literally, I had to store the bread under the companionway because it didn’t fit in the fridge.
+And yes, we do refrigerate our bread because it’s usually 1,000 degrees, and all food goes off instantly if left to its own devices (i.e., not refrigerated).